grivera64/CSC123-80-Project-1/README.md

 8. CaeasarCipherFromFile (30)
 9. NameSearch (50)

-If you would like to test and improve the programs, pull the repo and use the provided sample text to check how each program works.
+If you would like to test and improve the programs, pull/download the repo and use the command line to run the program:

+> Example:
+>> cd desktop
+>> javac CalculatePi.java
+>> java CalculatePi

+Afterwards, you are set to go!